sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 ---
 layout: distill
-title: Lecture 10
+title: Lecture 11: Kalman Filtering and Topic Models
-description: Kalman Filtering and Topic Models
+description: Kalman Filtering and Topic Models.
+See abstract.
+Due to the previous lecture running over, the actual material covered in the lecture deviated from what the title of the lecture on the course homepage suggests.
 date: 2019-02-20

 lecturers: